SDPTeam15/PolyEvents/summaries/sprint7.md

 ## Mathieu

+This week, I implemented the road creation on the map and the drawing of the shortest path.

+My time estimate was good.
+I did not have any particular problem this week.

+The collaboration with Robin and Florian went smoothly.

+Next week, I will continue to have a great time estimate.

 ## Robin
 This week, I implemented storing the backend for the route feature and added more generic fonction for the DB.